jsobeck/MOOG/SM2_4_38_Mac-install.md

       #define _POSIX_C_SOURCE 200112L

 - Open src/devices/ttyopen.c in a text editor and alter the file in the following way:
+  above the line where #include <studio.h> is written, insert

       #undef _POSIX_C_SOURCE
       #define _POSIX_C_SOURCE 200112L